mendzmartin/FEMTISE.jl/README.md

 - [Run from Julia REPL](https://mendzmartin.github.io/FEMTISE.jl/dev/guide_information/#Run-from-Julia-REPL)

 ## **Documentation**
-Check [here](https://mendzmartin.github.io/FEMTISE.jl/) the GitHub Page to see documentation.
+- Check [here](https://mendzmartin.github.io/FEMTISE.jl/) the GitHub Page to see documentation.
+- Check [here](https://deepwiki.com/mendzmartin/FEMTISE.jl) the DeepWiki Page to learn about FEMTISE software.

 ## **Tutorials**
 See some use examples in [test folder](https://github.com/mendzmartin/FEMTISE.jl/tree/main/test) where you can find some tests of specific `FEMTISE` package functions: